|Values are valid only on day of printing.|

 Specimen Volume: Entire specimen

-Collection Instructions: Collect specimens according to the instructions in Renal Biopsy-Procedures of Handling Tissue for Light Microscopy, Immunohistology, and Electron Microscopy in Special Instructions.
+Collection Instructions: Collect specimens according to the instructions in Renal Biopsy Procedure for Handling Tissue for Light Microscopy (LM), Immunofluorescent Histology (IF), and Electron Microscopy (EM) in Special Instructions.

 1. Advise shipping specimens in Styrofoam transportation coolers to avoid extreme hot or cold temperatures to ensure specimens are received at required specimen stability temperature.